 Luke joined the Hansard Society in 2010 as an intern on the Study and Scholars Programme having previously interned as a writer for a politics and culture website.
 He graduated with a BA in Philosophy (2007) and an MA in Social & Political Thought (2009) from the University of Sussex, and a PG Cert in Journalism and Web Development (2013) from Birkbeck College, University of London.

-Lord Lexden (Alistair Cooke) is a former senior Conservative Party official ,a political historian and author.
-A Conservative Peer since 2010 he previously served on the House of Lords Constitution Committee and is currently a member of the Joint Committee on Statutory Instruments.
+Lord Lexden (Alistair Cooke) is a former senior Conservative Party official political historian and author.
+A Conservative Peer since 2010 he serves as Deputy Speaker of the House of Lords and Deputy Chairman of Committees.
+He previously served on the House of Lords Constitution Committee and is currently a member of the Joint Committee on Statutory Instruments.

 Following university teaching and lecturer roles at Cambridge, Edinburgh and Queen’s University Belfast, he served as political adviser to Airey Neave, Conservative Spokesman on Northern Ireland (1977-79).
 He was first Assistant, and then Deputy Director of the Conservative Research Department from 1983 to 1997 and Director of the Conservative Political Centre from 1988 to 1997.
 From 2004 until 2010 he was consultant to the Conservative Research Department and he has been the Party’s official historian since 2009.
 He is also Vice Chairman of the Conservative Policy Forum and Chairman of the Conservative Party Archive Trust.

 He has a long-standing interest in education, serving as General Secretary of the Independent Schools Council (1997-2004), and he is currently President of the Independent Schools Association and of the Northern Ireland Schools Debating Competition.